How Can Talk Therapy Improve Mental Health

 • Loss and grief

 Finding a suitable talk therapist can allow you to receive positive feedback as you work to change thoughts, behaviors, and feelings.
-You may also use counseling to process a past event or receive validation and emotional support.
-With the correct mental health professional, a treatment plan can be tailored to focus on the mental health services you seek to address any of these mental health conditions or any other common mental health problems in your life.
+You may also use therapy to process a past traumatic event or receive validation and emotional support.
+With the correct therapist, a therapeutic treatment plan can be tailored to focus on the mental health services you seek to address any of these mental health conditions or any other common mental health problems in your life.
 Please consult your primary care physician before starting, changing, or stopping any medication or medical treatment.
 In addition, please seek immediate help if you are engaging in self-harm.
 Mental health emergencies may require in-person treatment that involves the help of psychiatric nurses and doctors.

 If you or a loved one are experiencing thoughts of suicide, please know that help is available.
 You can call the National Suicide Prevention Lifeline anytime, 24/7, at 988.

-How the different types of talk therapy work
+How do different types of talk therapy work, including online therapy

 Talk therapy has proven effective in treating various mental health conditions and life challenges.
-The National Institute of Mental Health (NIMH) endorses this kind of therapy as a practical and popular approach for many concerns.
-Below are a few benefits you might find by working with a therapist.
+The National Institute of Mental Health (NIMH) endorses talk therapy as a practical and popular approach for many concerns.
+Below are a few benefits you might find by working with a talk therapist.

 What's social guidance in therapy?